choiyhking/kata-and-fc-setup/fc-on-nano.md

-# Guide to Getting Started with Firecracker on Raspberry Pi
+# Guide to Getting Started with Firecracker on Jetson Nano